Flickr: History

-Flickr was launched on February 10, 2004 by Ludicorp, a Vancouver-based company founded by Stewart Butterfield and Caterina Fake.
+Flickr was launched on February 10, 2004, by Ludicorp, a Vancouver-based company founded by Stewart Butterfield and Caterina Fake.
 The service emerged from tools originally created for Ludicorp's Game Neverending, a web-based massively multiplayer online game.
-Flickr proved a more feasible project, and ultimately Game Neverending was shelved, Butterfield later launched a similar online game, Glitch, which was shut down on November 14, 2012.
+Flickr proved a more feasible project, and ultimately Game Neverending was shelved.
+Butterfield later launched a similar online game, Glitch, which was shut down on November 14, 2012.

 Early versions of Flickr focused on a chat room called FlickrLive, with real-time photo exchange capabilities.
 The successive evolutions focused more on the uploading and filing back-end for individual users and the chat room was buried in the site map.
 It was eventually dropped as Flickr's back-end systems evolved away from Game Neverending's codebase.
 Key features of Flickr not initially present are tags, marking photos as favorites, group photo pools and interestingness, for which a patent was granted.

 In addition to being a popular website for users to share and embed personal photographs and an online community, in 2004, the service was widely used by photo researchers and by bloggers to host images that they embed in blogs and social media.

 Yahoo! acquired Ludicorp and Flickr on March 20, 2005.
-The acquisition reportedly cost $22 million to $25 million.
+The acquisition reportedly cost between $22 million and $25 million.
 During the week of June 26, 2005 to July 2, 2005, all content was migrated from servers in Canada to servers in the United States, and all resulting data became subject to United States federal law.
 On May 3, 2007, Yahoo! announced that Yahoo!
 Photos would close down on September 20, 2007, after which all photos would be deleted; users were encouraged to migrate to Flickr.
-On January 31, 2007, Flickr announced that "Old Skool" members (those who had joined before the Yahoo! acquisition) would be required to associate their account with a Yahoo! identity by March 15, 2007 to continue using the service.
-This move was criticized by some users.
+On January 31, 2007, Flickr announced that, to continue using the service, "Old Skool" members (those who had joined before the Yahoo! acquisition) would be required to associate their account with a Yahoo! identity by March 15, 2007.
+That move was criticized by some users.